About the Project

 Promotions to highlight the benefits

-Google Shopping promotions is an effective and FREE way to increase Ads click-through rate and decrease their cost-per-click.
-We have configured promotions with the coupon codes for all products with MAP pricing.
+Google Shopping promotions are an effective and FREE way to increase Ads click-through rate and decrease their cost-per-click.
+We have configured promotions with coupon codes for all products with MAP pricing.

-The main result of the completed work was Google Shopping connected to the Magento.
-All products data updated in Magento will be also updated in Google Shopping automatically within one day.
+The main result of the completed work was Google Shopping connected to Magento.
+All product data updated in Magento will be also updated in Google Shopping automatically within one day.